 Provide students with food and personal care items to meet short-term challenges.

-Provides financial support for students to purchase textbooks, computer and tech equipment, and other needed school supplies.
+Provide financial support for students to purchase textbooks, computer software and technological supplies, and other expenses needed to complete coursework.